Biao-Zhao/SHiELD-MOM6-WW3/README.md

-# SHiELD–MOM6–WW3 Coupled Modeling System

-This repository organizes the components and workflows for the SHiELD–MOM6–WW3 atmosphere–ocean–wave coupled modeling system.

----

 ## Overview
+This repository organizes the workflows for the compile the SHiELD–MOM6–WW3 atmosphere–ocean–wave coupled modeling system.

-SHiELD–MOM6–WW3 is a high-resolution coupled modeling framework that integrates:
+SHiELD–MOM6–WW3 is a coupled modeling framework that integrates:
 - **SHiELD** – Atmospheric model
 - **MOM6** – Ocean model
 - **WW3** – Wave model